MarkoV93/MyStore/README.md

 	Libraries and frameworks

 1.Hibernate – for connection to a database, operating with model objects and their validation;

 2.spring mvc- for web project configuration, mapping controllers, realizing validation;

 3.jquery and Ajax- for sending data to controllers by JSON without reloading a page, for dynamic work with data and views;

 4.Log4j-for logging project errors and warnings;

 5.javax.persistence- for mapping entity;

 6. commons-fileupload – for uploading image to a project folder;

 7. org.codehaus.jackson – for reading Jackson

 	Patterns

-1.	singleton - in com.markoproject.util.HibernateUtil.class and in
+	1.singleton - in com.markoproject.util.HibernateUtil.class and in
 com.markoproject.dao.DaoFactory.class for returning only one object of session initialized in static field.;

-2. Factory method- in com.markoproject.dao.DaoFactory.class for returning model's dao classes;
+	2.Factory method- in com.markoproject.dao.DaoFactory.class for returning model's dao classes;

-3. Lazy initialization- in com.markoproject.dao.DaoFactory.class for  initialization model's dao classes;
+	3.Lazy initialization- in com.markoproject.dao.DaoFactory.class for  initialization model's dao classes;

-4. MVC- work of a web application based on this pattern;
+	4.MVC- work of a web application based on this pattern;

-5. Data Access Object –for work with entity;
+	5.Data Access Object –for work with entity;

 	Instruction